apzhang7/Video-Clipper-App/README.md

-# sprintern-2025-video-trimmer
+# LI Sprintern 2025 project
-LI Sprintern 2025 project
+thank you to break through tech for the opportunity!
 ---

-Created with: Amaya, Angela, Fiona, Tesneem, and Yeni
+Created by: Amaya, Angela, Fiona, Tesneem, and Yeni

 Mentors: Austin Bennett, Isabelle Xu